hofff/contao-shariff/README.md

 You can choose your preferred service in the backend module or in the content element.

-**NOTE:** For the time being, hofff/contao-shariff does not support email sharing or the info button that links to the heise website.
+**NOTE:** For the time being, hofff/contao-shariff does not support the info button that links to the heise website.
 We do not think this is necessary at the moment, but might include it in the future.

 ## Options

-- Choose a predefined sharing URL
+- Choose a predefined or use the current URL for sharing
 - Add a predefined sharing text instead of page title
 - Add referrer track to URL
 - "Twitter via" integration